-- Special shoes to give protect your feet from injuries
+- Special shoes to protect your feet from injuries

-You may also have treatment for complications of neuropathy.
+You may also have treatment for complications of diabetic neuropathy.
 This may include digestive problems, dizziness, weakness, eye problems, or urinary or sexual problems.

 What are possible complications of diabetic neuropathy?

 - Bladder problems.
 In some cases, the nerves of the bladder become damaged.
 They no longer respond normally as the bladder fills with urine.
-This causes the bladder to not be able to release urine.
+This causes the bladder to not be able to release urine completely.
 As a result, urine remains in the bladder or is released without warning.
 This can lead to urinary tract infections.

 - Diarrhea or constipation.
 You may have diarrhea if the nerves that control your small intestine are damaged.
 The diarrhea is most common at night.
 You may also have constipation as a result of damage to nerves in the intestines.

 - Slow digestion in your stomach (gastroparesis).
 In some cases, the stomach is affected.
 It may lose the ability to move food easily down into the small intestine.
 It can cause bloating and vomiting.
 It changes how fast the body absorbs food.
 It can make it harder to match insulin doses to food portions.

 - Changes in vision.
 Vision can also be affected.
 You may develop retinopathy.
 This begins with changes in blood vessels of the retina.
 The retina is the light-sensitive tissue at the back of the eye.
 In some cases, the blood vessels can swell or leak fluid.
 In other cases, new blood vessels may grow on the surface of the retina.
 Over time, this can lead to vision loss.
-Your eye healthcare provider may treat retinopathy by using a laser to make tiny burns.
+Your eye care provider may treat retinopathy by using a laser to make tiny burns.
 These burns seal the blood vessels.
 This stops them from growing and leaking.
 Other times, 1 or more of the nerves that move your eyes in a coordinated way may have a loss of blood supply, such as during a stroke.
 That can cause double vision.
 Also, injury to the nerves that control the diameter of your pupils can lead to trouble seeing in low light.